Dunedin is currently at Covid-19 Alert Level 2

 Mercy Hospital is proud to be the first hospital in New Zealand to offer room service to inpatients.

 We believe that food is a vital part of recovery after surgery, and a significant factor in ensuring a positive patient experience.

 Mercy room service gives patients the flexibility to choose from an extensive range of delicious and nourishing options on a restaurant style menu, anytime between 7.00 am – 7.00 pm.
 Locally sourced ingredients and fresh produce from the Mercy vegetable garden are used to create the wide range of meals on offer.

 ‘Ward Hosts’ use tablets to take orders, and the ordering software incorporates dietary information for each individual patient, ensuring any special requirements or restrictions are taken into account.
 Having made to order meals allows greater flexibility for diet changes or fluctuations in appetite after surgery.

 WiFi is available for patients.
 Your nurse can provide you access.

 There is a phone available by each patient bed for you to make and receive calls.
 This phone has a direct extension number displayed.
 Family and friends are welcome to call you using this direct dial number by phoning Mercy Hospital and dialing the extension number when prompted.
-You can also phone the kitchen to order your meals.
+If you use the phone to make toll calls the cost of these calls will be added to your account.
+You can use your phone to contact the kitchen to order your meals.